k8snetworkplumbingwg/network-resources-injector/README.md

     command: [ "/bin/bash", "-c", "--" ]
     args: [ "while true; do sleep 300000; done;" ]
 ```

+> NOTE: It it worth to mention that every existing network defined in annotations.k8s.v1.cni.cncf.io/networks is going to be replaced by NRI with new value.

+> NOTE: NRI is only able to inject one custom definition.
+When user will define more key/values pairs within ConfigMap (nri-user-defined-injections), only one will be injected.

 ## Test
 ### Unit tests